Dreksh/algebra-explorer/CONTRIBUTING.md

   * ActionView is actually what calls `Matcher.matchSubtree`
   * but it doesn't actually store the `Display.SelectedNode`, only renders it via a view
     * should `SelectedNode` also be somewhere else?
 Because it is only really used by ActionView, and therefore prevents Display from importing ActionView
-    * nah I think it is fine in Display because Display is what produces it
-    * but should we highlight all nodes in the selected subtree? (in a different colour to the ones actually clicked)
   * it cannot go into Matcher because it requires Rules.Parameters as part of the action

 * where should the grouping check go?
 In ActionView is a bit weird so I think it should go into Matcher